mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/README.md

- Again, since this line took a bit of time, we'll save it so we can load it in the future.
+Since running the previous command took a bit of time, we'll save it so we can load it in the future.

 ```python